DeDop/dedop-core/docs/user_manual/um_ws_and_config_concept.rst

 ==============

 **DeDop configuration** refers to a set of configurations (Configuration, Characterization, Constants), which in the file system are stored as CNF.json, CHD.json, and CST.json.
-Most of the time, users will need to modify only the **Configuration**.
+Most of the time, users will need to modify only the **Configuration** (CNF.json).
 A configuration is represented by a directory with a name of the configuration name and is located under ``configs`` directory inside a workspace directory.
-It is possible to have multiple configurations under each workspace and it is recommended to have a new configuration for different set of configuration values.
-This way, an output can be easily reproduced if needed in the future.
+It is possible to have multiple configurations under each workspace and it is recommended to have a new configuration for different set of configuration values because in the end the generated output products have a one-to-one relationship with the configuration.
+This enables a particular output to be easily reproduced in the future, if required.

 As in ``workspaces`` directory, there is a ``.current`` file inside ``configs`` directory.
 It works following exactly the same
 concept: this file has the information on what is the current configuration.
 In the case of no current configuration,